micwan88/micwan88.github.io/_posts/development/2017-09-03-reference-project-via-local-maven.md

 categories: java gradle
 ---

-## How to reference other project via local Maven repository in gradle

 To use other project as library via local Maven repository, you need to enable your library project for local Maven first.
 To do so, add `maven` plugin, `version` and `group` in `build.gradle`.
 Let's take gatecoinapi4j project as example